pschiffmann/zone_di.dart/README.md

 }
 ```

-Finally, there's also `provideFactories()` that constructs token values from the given factory functions and handles dependencies between the factories.
+Finally, there's also `provideFactories()` that constructs key values from the given factory functions and handles dependencies between the factories.
 For more details on that and the other functions, see the [API docs](https://pub.dev/documentation/zone_di/latest/).

 ## How it works